Tuesday, June 30, 2026

 Checklist

 Start by listing your floor types and approximate square footage.
-Hard floors favor hybrids, while heavy carpet rewards strong suction.
-Multi-level homes need easy carrying or multiple units.
+Hard floors favor hybrids, while heavy carpet rewards strong suction, and multi-level homes need easy carrying or multiple units.

 Consider your smart-home ecosystem next.
-Confirm the vacuum works with your preferred assistant before buying.
-If you are weighing platforms, see alexa vs google home for guidance.
+Confirm the vacuum works with your preferred assistant before buying, and if you are weighing platforms, see alexa vs google home for guidance.

 Finally, set a budget range and stick to it.
-Robot vacuums span a wide price band with diminishing returns at the top.
-Spend on navigation and dock features that you will actually use.
+Robot vacuums span a wide price band with diminishing returns at the top, so spend on navigation and dock features you will actually use.

 FAQ